fastify/fastify/docs/Routes.md

   }
 })
 ```

+<a name="shorthand-declaration"></a>
 ### Shorthand declaration
 The above route declaration is more *Hapi*-like, but if you prefer an *Express/Restify* approach, we support it as well:
 `fastify.get(path, [schema], handler)`
 `fastify.head(path, [schema], handler)`
 `fastify.post(path, [schema], handler)`